damianhakert/damianhakert.github.io/source/posts/2016-08-30-feature-highlight-resolving-merge-conflicts-in-gitlab.html.md

    [files with conflicts][rugged-conflicts].
 2. For each file,
    [generate a merged file with conflict markers][rugged-merge-file].
-3. Parse those conflict markers out, and present them to the UI as sections: context, our side of the conflict, their side of the conflict, context, etc.
+3. Parse those conflict markers out and present them to the UI as sections: context, our side of the conflict, their side of the conflict, context, etc.
 4. When the UI passes the section IDs back, do the same thing.
 This time, only keep the sections the user selected, along with all context sections.